CommunityDragon/Docs/wad.md

 ## Entry duplication

 If an entry is duplicated, it's offset points to data of first entry which is not duplicated.
-Pointed entry does not have duplicated flag set, only subsequent entries do have.
+Pointed entry does not have duplicated flag set, only subsequent entries have it.
 This is a technique to lower file sizes.

 ## Entry checksum